martinhadid/twitter-scraper/README.md

 With all these information we perform sentiment analysis based on users reactions.

-The software keeps historical prices from BitStamp and YahooFinance APIs.
+The software keeps track historical prices from BitStamp and YahooFinance APIs.

 All these information will be saved in a MySQL database defined in create_db.sql (which should be previously run).
 Please configure the database server in the config.py file.
 Upon re-scraping Twitter if the scraper finds a previously scraped tweet or user it will update the statistics and save a snapshot of the previous statistics.